The-Wishlist-Co/docs/productsvcAPI.md

 - 405 Invalid input
 ```

-## Upload Products
+### Add multiple Products
-Creates an array of new products in the TWC system.
+Creates an array of new products.

 Endpoint: ```/api/v2/uploadProducts```